voteamerica/backend/docker/README.md

 5) The front-end repo should pass the travis tests once pushed to your origin.
 If not, there is a problem in either front-end code or the tests.
 Presuming the tests have passed, create a PR for the front-end.

-6) These final steps align the `travis.yml` files to the main branches again.
+6) The final steps below re-align the `travis.yml` files to the main branches.

 When the front-end branch is accepted, a PR can be created for the back-end branch with the revised tests.

-NOTE:  the backend PR should ajdust the backend `travis.yml` file to refer to the main frontend repo and branch; this is to undo the change in step 2) above.
+NOTE:  the backend PR should adjust the backend `travis.yml` file to refer to the main frontend repo and branch; this is to undo the change in step 2) above.
 Once the back-end PR is accepted, the final step is to adjust the front-end `./travis.yml` to once again refer to the main backend repo and branch.
 These final steps should be done **promptly** after the front-end PR is accepted.